Updated: 8/12/2022 | Chicago Travel Guide

 How to Get Around Chicago

 Train: The best way to get around Chicago is by train.
 The Chicago Transit Authority (CTA) will pretty much take you anywhere in Chicago proper.
 We highly recommend downloading the Ventra App where you can buy train and bus tickets and tap to use.
+You can also tap to pay using Google or Apple pay, but the costs will be a little more expensive than using the Ventra App.

 Bus: The next best way to get around locally, is by bus.
-Use the Ventra App to purchase and utilize tap to use when riding the bus.
+Use the Ventra App to purchase and utilize tap to pay when riding the bus.
 Bus schedules can be found by using Google Maps.

 Walking: The second best way is by walking!
 Chicago is totally a walkable city as it’s very flat.
 There are some areas that you may want to avoid in the evening.